Jelah

 Jelah is a village in the municipality of Tešanj, Bosnia and Herzegovina.

 Jelah is near the river Usora in the northern part of Bosnia and Herzegovina, located between Teslić and Doboj.
 It is administratively part of the Zenica-Doboj Canton of the Federation of Bosnia and Herzegovina.

 Demographics

-According to the 2013 census, its population was 2,911.
-In the 1991 census, Jelah had about 1,600 residents, also meaning that the population has boomed in the 90s and 2000s.
+According to the 2013 census, the population was 2,911.
+In the 1991 census, Jelah had approximately 1,600 residents, indicating a significant population increase in the 1990s and 2000s.